Abhinav158/facebook-login-page/README.md

 2. Clone the forked repository into your local system and cd into your project directory <br>
 3. In the project directory, using the terminal run the command to install the node modules `npm install`
 <br> 4.
 To run the development server, run `npm run start`
-5. You can now view thr webpage in your local host server :)
+<br> 5.
+You can now view the webpage in your local host server :)

 # Useful Resources